Research FAQs for Indigenous groups, governments, and Nations

-- If the researcher had a contract or Memorandum of Understanding with a governing body, NGO, or other formal group, you can contact Memorial’s Research Initatives & Services at email@example.com.
+- If the researcher had a contract or Memorandum of Understanding with a governing body, NGO, or other formal group, you can contact Memorial’s Research Initatives and Services at firstname.lastname@example.org.

 - If there was a verbal promise, you can reach out to the researcher’s dean (the head of their university faculty), and/or the Office of the Vice-President (Research) at email@example.com and firstname.lastname@example.org.